10 Ways To Turn Your Yoga Work Into Pleasure

-A few years ago Angel and I were lying in bed while our then 3-year-old daughter Delphin was examining our ears and our hearts and giving us injections with a syringe from her doctor playset.
-A bit more into the game Angel asked Delphin “So would you like to be a doctor when you grow up?”
+A few years ago Angel and I were lying in bed while our then 3-year-old daughter Delphin was examining our ears and our hearts and giving us injections with a syringe from her Doctor playset.
+A bit more into the game Angel asked Delphin “so would you like to be a Doctor when you grows up?”

-We can take our work so seriously, sometimes too seriously.
-That can make our work stop being fun.
-Sometimes we are so serious that we get burnt out too!
+We take our work so seriously, sometimes too seriously, and that can make our work stop being fun.
+Sometimes we are so serious that we get burnt out!

 Isn’t life about happiness though?
 Aren’t we supposed to enjoy the work we do?
-Isn’t yoga about taking pleasure in every moment and every step we take?
+Isn’t yoga about taking pleasure at every moment and every step we take?

-Look, children can be challenging at times, but with the right attitude, you as well as them can have more fun while playing yoga.
+Look, children can be challenging, even annoying at times… but with the right attitude, you as well as them can have more fun while playing yoga.

 Here are a few ways to help you lighten up when you go and spread the yoga love with children of all ages:

-- Change your expectations!
-Remember that it’s just kids and that chatting, playing around, wandering away for a bit and not always being perfect is part of being human and especially a human child.
-If your expectations are not realistic you are going to get upset.
+- Change your expectations.
+Remember that it’s just kids and that chatting, playing around, wandering away for bit and not always being perfect is part of being human and especially a human child.
+If your expectations are not realistic you are going to get upset…

-Most adults forgot how it was to be kids and they therefore expect kids to listen and participate and do what they are told to do all the time.
-But kids are kids; they play and laugh, explore and test boundaries, express their emotions and needs whenever they feel like.
-Things that we adults should learn to do more!
+Most adults forgot how it was to be kids and they therefore expect kids to listen and participate and do what they are told to all the time… but kids are kids; they play and laugh and explore and test boundaries and express their emotions and their needs whenever they feel like – Things that we adult should learn to do more!

 - Never stick to your plan!
 If everything went exactly according to your plan it means that something went terribly wrong in your class!
 You probably looked more at your plan than at the kids.
-Go with the flow, be flexible and inventive, be willing to recreate the class at any moment according to the children’s needs.
+Go with the flow; be flexible and inventive, and willing to recreate the class at any moment according to the children needs.

 - Don’t worry too much about yoga!
 It is OK to do other things in between.
-Dancing, drama, acrobatics, juggling, clowning, even soccer.
-Anything can be yoga by inserting a few yoga poses here and there, and with the right attitude!
+Dancing, drama, acrobatics, juggling, clowning, even soccer… anything can be yoga by inserting a few yoga poses there and with the right attitude!

-Fighting, shouting and getting angry is definitely not yoga, adapting and adjusting is.
+Fighting, shouting and getting angry is definitely not yoga – but adapting and adjusting is!

 - Bond with each kid in a personal way!
 Come to class 15 minutes before and stay after.
 Listen to their stories and get to know them.
-Make them your friends.
-It is your best bet for leading a successful and fun class and a much more pleasant and useful way to do so, rather than reprimanding to create a relationship of trust between you.
+Make them your friends – It is your best bet for leading a successful and fun class and a much more pleasant and useful way than reprimanding to create a relationship of trust between you.